GSMUTNSR/book_codes/README.md

 Input and output files are provided.

 If users want to use the files in "test_files" directories to test codes, as mentioned in the user's manual, they must copy the content of "workspace_for_GSM" to their own workspace (see user's manual).

+The use of many-body projectiles in GSM-CC is still in development.
+Codes might run, but results might not be correct.
+Hence, the GSM-CC code is not available for the use of many-body projectiles.
+No information is provided for the moment about the use of many-body projectiles in the user's manual.